 Estimated Size (access_estsize)

-The Access.Size field contains the approximate size (in kilobytes) of the file available via the corresponding url This is used only to gain some idea of the size of a data product before downloading it, hence only an approximate value is required.
+The Access.Size field contains the approximate size (in kilobytes) of the file available via the corresponding url.
+This is used only to gain some idea of the size of a data product before downloading it, hence only an approximate value is required.
 It is only a useful indication that can help to tune download functionalities in an application according to high volumes of data and transfer bit rate.

 Description of physical axes: Characterisation classes